JohnGaltJD/Solo-Olympus/README.md

    - ✅ Fixed tab navigation issues by replacing anchor links with buttons
    - ✅ Fixed issue with deposit transactions not appearing in the approval hub
    - ✅ Enhanced cross-device synchronization with Force Cloud Sync feature
+   - ✅ Implemented modern UI with improved responsiveness and accessibility

 2. **Final Deployment Preparation**
    - Minify and compress production assets